JohnChod2130/EDAMAME_2016_GitHub_Tutorial/Github_Tutorial.md

 We have made edits on our local computers, but these edits have not been uploaded to our github repository.
 We will use git add, git commit, and git push to do so.

-* Then, use `git add` to add the new file to an existing repository.
+* Use `git add` to add the new file to an existing repository.
 ```
 git add FILENAME
 ```